scaleoutsystems/fedn/examples/mnist-pytorch/README.rst

-Quickstart Tutorial PyTorch (MNIST)
+FEDn Project: PyTorch (MNIST)
 -----------------------------------

 This is an example FEDn Project based on the classic hand-written text recognition dataset MNIST.
-The project is well suited as a lightweight test when developing on FEDn in pseudo-distributed mode.
-A normal high-end laptop or a workstation (CPU only or GPU) should be able to sustain a few clients.
-The example automates the partitioning of data and deployment of a variable number of clients on a single host.
+The example automates the partitioning of trainig data, and showcases how to set up a local development environment, including automating the deployment of a variable number of clients on a single host.
-We here assume working experience with containers, Docker and docker-compose.
+For this assume working experience with containers, Docker and docker-compose.

+   **Note: These instructions are geared towards users seeking to learn how to work with FEDn in pseudo-distributed mode (local development mode).
+We recommend all new users to start by following the Quickstart Tutorial: https://fedn.readthedocs.io/en/latest/quickstart.html**

 Prerequisites
 -------------